This section describes grading factors, procedures and common terms used in grading Canadian grain.

 - submitted sample certificate

-- A submitted sample certificate is a certificate issued detailing the grading and analytical results of a sample submitted to the CGC, including samples submitted through subject to inspector's grade and dockage.
+- A submitted sample certificate is a certificate issued detailing the grading and analytical results of a sample submitted to the CGC, including samples submitted through final quality determination.

 - See cool and sweet